motionproto/pf2e-reignmaker/docs/BUILD_SYSTEM.md

 - The version number is read from `module.json`
 - Output is organized in the `releases/` folder (ignored by git)
 - This zip file is ready for upload to release platforms or manual installation
+- All game data (actions, events, incidents) is compiled into the TypeScript bundle

 ## Custom Path Override